SolaceDev/solace-dev-codelabs/markdown/springone-2021-asyncapi-workshop/springone-2021-asyncapi-workshop.md

 cd ~/github/smarttown/cloudstream
 ```

-Positive
+> aside positive
-: Before you proceed, make sure that you have received connection details for the Solace PubSub+ Event Broker from the instructor and keep it handy.
+> Before you proceed, make sure that you have received connection details for the Solace PubSub+ Event Broker from the instructor and keep it handy.

 Run the following command to invoke AsyncAPI code generator utility.